munificent/craftinginterpreters/book/a-map-of-the-territory.md

 mountain.
 You start off at the bottom with the program as raw source text, literally just a string of characters.
-Each phase analyzes the program and transforms it to some higher-level representation where the semantics -- what the author wants the computer to do -- becomes more apparent.
+Each phase analyzes the program and transforms it to some higher-level representation where the semantics -- what the author wants the computer to do -- become more apparent.

 Eventually we reach the peak.
-We have a bird's-eye view of the users's program and can see what their code *means*.
+We have a bird's-eye view of the user's program and can see what their code *means*.
 We begin our descent down the other side of the mountain.
 We transform this highest-level representation down to successively lower-level forms to get closer and closer to something we know how